 Called a “Hope Celebration,” LRCF hosts a dinner and program in honor of Bond County cancer survivors and their caregivers.

-The Celebration of Life Festival offers food, games, bounce houses, face painting, a cake walk, a photo booth, and entertainment in a family atmosphere.
+The Celebration of Life Festival offers food, games, music, bounce houses, face painting, a bake walk, a photo booth, and entertainment in a family atmosphere.
 This year’s theme is “Stand By Me”.
 The evening concludes with a luminary ceremony.

 Named for a long-time resident who lost his life to cancer in 2002, the Lemuel Rhodes Cancer Foundation, through a confidential application process, provides financial assistance with items not covered by insurance including some medical bills, specially fitted garments, lodging, and travel for treatment.